ducerick2/table2html/README.md

 npm start
 ```

-### 4. Using the Application

-1. Open your browser to `http://localhost:3000`
-2. Browse through the table images
-3. Edit any cell by clicking on it
-4. Press Enter to save your changes
-5. Use the navigation buttons to move between files
-6. Export corrected HTML or annotations as needed
+The application will be available at http://localhost:3000

 ## Usage Tips

-- For best performance, make sure your images and HTML files have matching filenames
+- Make sure your images and corresponding HTML files have matching filenames
-- Large directories will be paginated for better performance
-- Annotations are saved automatically when you edit a cell
+- Edit any cell by clicking on it and pressing Enter to save changes
+- Use keyboard arrow keys (← and →) to navigate between images

 ## File Structure